w3c/wai-cognitive/index.md

 If you would like to be more involved in the Task Force work, please send information about your interests and time availability:
 * For the Cognitive and Learning Disabilities Accessibility Task Force (COGA), e-mail the Task Force Facilitator and W3C Staff Contact: <a href="mailto:lisa.seeman@zoho.com,stevelee@w3.org?cc=wai@w3.org&subject=Cognitive%20Accessibility%20Task%20Force%20Enquiry">Lisa Seeman and Steve Lee</a>.
-* For the Personalization Accessibility Task Force, e-mail the Task Force Facilitators and W3C Staff Contact: <a href="mailto:lisa.seeman@zoho.com,charlesl@benetech.org,ran@w3.org?cc=wai@w3.org&subject=Personalization%20Task%20Force%20Enquiry">Lisa Seeman, Charles LaPierre, Ruoxi Ran</a>.
+* For the Personalization Task Force, e-mail the Task Force Facilitators and W3C Staff Contact: <a href="mailto:lisa.seeman@zoho.com,charlesl@benetech.org,ran@w3.org?cc=wai@w3.org&subject=Personalization%20Task%20Force%20Enquiry">Lisa Seeman, Charles LaPierre, Ruoxi Ran</a>.